Ramana-Giri/leetcode_leaderboard/README.md

 5. Open your browser and visit `http://localhost:3000`

-## Project Structure
+## 📁 Project Structure

 ```
 leetcode-leaderboard/
 ├── public/
-│   ├── index.html
+│   ├── index.html          # Main HTML file
-│   ├── styles.css
+│   ├── styles.css          # Custom styles
-│   └── script.js
+│   └── script.js           # Frontend JavaScript
-├── server.js
+├── server.js               # Backend server
-├── package.json
+├── package.json            # Project dependencies
+├── screenshots/            # Project screenshots
-└── README.md
+└── README.md              # Project documentation
 ```

-## Usage
+## 💡 Usage Guide

-1. View the leaderboard in the main section
+1. **Viewing the Leaderboard**
+   - The main dashboard displays the current rankings
+   - Scores are automatically updated
+   - Use the refresh button to manually update scores

+2. **Searching and Filtering**
-2. Use the search box to find specific students
+   - Use the search box to find specific students
-3. Filter results by department using the dropdown
+   - Filter results by department using the dropdown menu
+   - Combine search and filters for precise results

+3. **Adding New Entries**
-4. Add new entries using the submission form on the right
+   - Fill out the submission form on the right
+   - Provide name, department, and LeetCode username
+   - Submit to add your entry to the leaderboard

+4. **Weekly Rankings**
+   - View weekly improvements in the side panel
+   - Click "Show More" to expand the weekly rankings
+   - Track progress over time

-## Contributing
+## 🤝 Contributing

-Feel free to submit issues and enhancement requests!
+Contributions are welcome!
+Please feel free to submit a Pull Request.
+For major changes, please open an issue first to discuss what you would like to change.

+1. Fork the repository
+2. Create your feature branch (`git checkout -b feature/AmazingFeature`)
+3. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
+4. Push to the branch (`git push origin feature/AmazingFeature`)
+5. Open a Pull Request

+## 📝 License

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## Contact
+## 📞 Contact

-For any queries or suggestions, please open an issue in the repository.
+For any queries or suggestions:
+- Open an issue in the repository
+- Contact the development team

+---

+Made with ❤️ by Panimalar Engineering College Chennai City Campus